Jaykarthik06/Opencvsketch/README.md

 procedure to achieve a pencil sketch from  image:

-1.install opencv
+1. Install opencv

-2.Convert the color image to grayscale.
+2. Convert the color image to grayscale.

-3.Invert the grayscale image to get a negative.
+3. Invert the grayscale image to get a negative.

-4.Apply a Gaussian blur to the negative from step
+4. Apply a Gaussian blur to the negative from step

-5.Blend the grayscale image from step 1 with the blurred negative from step 3 using a color dodge.
+5. Blend the grayscale image from step 1 with the blurred negative from step 3 using a color dodge.